MrCreosote/jgi_kbase_integration_tests/README.md

   1. The configuration for the Wipe server is contained in the server implementation file in this repo at lib/biokbase/wipe_dev03/impl.py.
+  2. The wipe server depends on libaries in `kbapi_common` and `auth`.
+For simplicity's sake, just link them appropriately.
+Assuming the working directory is `/kb/dev_container/modules/jgi_kbase_integration_tests/lib`:
+    1. `ln -s /kb/dev_container/modules/auth/python-libs/biokbase/nexus/ biokbase/nexus`
+    2. `ln -s /kb/dev_container/modules/kbapi_common/lib/biokbase/log.py biokbase/log.py`
+    3. Alternately the standard KBase deploy process can be used to deploy the libraries along with the other services and configure the path.
 6. Configure the tests
   1. User accounts are configured in ./test.cfg to avoid checking credentials into git.
 In any case, use throwaway accounts to run the tests as they